Privacy Statement of Hapimag AG

 These data are processed for the purpose of making navigation of the website easier (connection set-up), system security, technical administration of the network infrastructure as well as for optimising the internet offering, and as such on the basis of our legitimate interests under Article 6 (1) f GDPR and to protect users and prevent unauthorised use.
 We do not pass on these data to third parties or make any other kind of evaluation.
 We do not create a personal user profile.

-A user account (login) is required for personalised services in the access-protected customer area.
-To set up such an account, we need the following personal data from you: membership number, last name, first name, date of birth and verification, either the last resort you booked or the last reservation number or product number.
-The address, e-mail address, telephone number and date of birth are collected so that you can use your personal customer area (Booking Portal).
-These data are used solely for the administration/processing of your Hapimag membership and for notifying you about new features and offers connected with the holiday world of Hapimag (newsletter).
+To use the personal Hapimag online service, you must have a user account.
+To set up such an account, we need the following personal data from you: membership number or e-mail address, first name, last name, date of birth and verification, either by providing the name of the last resort you booked or the last reservation number, or a product number.
+This data is used solely for the administration/processing of your Hapimag membership and, with your consent, for notifying you about new features and offers connected with the holiday world of Hapimag (newsletter).

-The specific data that are collected can be seen using the respective input screens.
-The use of the user account is voluntary.
-We save the data submitted and use them to process transactions.
-We use the data you have given without your explicit consent solely for the necessary performance and processing of the services offered, i.e. for the purposes of performing our contractual obligations and services under Article 6 (1) b GDPR.
+Use of Hapimag online services is voluntary.
+We store and use the data you have provided without your explicit consent solely for the necessary performance and processing of the services offered, i.e. for the purposes of performing our contractual obligations and services under Article 6 (1) b of the European General Data Protection Regulation (GDPR).

 3.3 Contact through our website (contact form)